Alternative Careers for Lawyers: What To Do When You Want To Quit Law

 - journalist (horse-racing, travel, conservation)

-- freelance writer (finances, travel, more travel, legal content, self-publishing book);
+- freelance writer (finances, travel, more travel, legal content, self-publishing book, full-time);

 - chocolate tour company founder;